-Validation against high precision / low systematic errors reference observations is required for the mid/upper troposphere CO_2 and CH_4 data products.
+Validation against high precision / low systematic errors reference observations is required for the mid/upper troposphere CO2 and CH4 data products.
 Unfortunately, measurements of both gases in the free troposphere and stratosphere are every sparse.
 Validation thus mostly relies on existing aircraft and airborne measurements.

 A promising way consists in using 0-30 km profiles measured by balloon-borne AirCores (Karion et al., 2010; Membrive et al., 2017) to which averaging kernels can be applied to derive columns that can then be compared to those derived from space.
 So far, only a few profiles have been acquired, all in the northern hemisphere.
-In this validation exercise, use is made of CH4 profiles measured at Timmins (Ontario, Canada) and Sodankylä (Finland).
-Spanning 2014-2016, they are used to validate both Metop-A and Metop-B retrievals (CH4_IASA_NLIS and CH4_IASB_NLIS).
+In this validation exercise, use is made of CH4 profiles measured by the French AirCore program (https://aircore.aeris-data.fr) at various stations located in France (Aire-sur-l'Adour, Trainou, Reims) as well as in Canada (Timmins, Ontario) and Sweden (Kiruna).
+Additional profiles comes from Sodankylä (Finland).
+Spanning 2014-2019, they are used to validate both Metop-A and Metop-B retrievals (CH4\IASA\NLIS and CH4\IASB\NLIS).